Supporting safer treatment

 Thousands of people suffer a pressure injury each year even though they’re mostly preventable.
 This impacts the health system and reduces quality of life for those affected.

-We have a major programme of work underway, focused on reducing the incidence and severity of pressure injuries that occur, and improving management and treatment.
+We have a major programme of work underway, focused on reducing the incidence and severity of pressure injuries, and improving management and treatment.
 We’re working with the health and disability sector to do this by:

 - implementing the Guiding Principles for Pressure Injury Prevention and Management in DHBs around the country